rackerlabs/support-how-to/content/account-management/reset-user-password-on-active-directory-domain.md

 ### MyRackspace Portal

-This article describes how to reset the password for an Active Directory user by using a ticket template.
+This article explains how to use a ticket template to reset the password for an Active Directory user.

 #### Create a ticket in the MyRackspace Portal